Satisfactory Academic Progress Policy

 The satisfactory academic progress (SAP) policy governs the eligibility of all Berklee students for enrollment and financial aid at the college.

-- a cumulative credit completion percentage (CCP) of 70 percent, calculated by cumulative credit hours completed divided by cumulative credit hours attempted; and
+- A cumulative credit completion percentage (CumCCP) of 70 percent, calculated by cumulative credit hours completed divided by cumulative credit hours attempted.

 Students who fail to meet or exceed any one of the SAP standards for the first time will be placed on suspension warning.
 Students in suspension warning status are given one additional semester of enrollment and financial aid eligibility to meet SAP standards.